Zaidtech/Machine-Learning---Octave/Linear-Regression/ex1/Making_Repository_guide.md

 # GIT REPOSITORY HOW-TO GUIDE
 ### git init/ git clone / git config

-A *[git repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)* is a virtual storage of your project, allowing to save versions of your code and to acess when needed.
+A *[git repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)* is a virtual storage of your project, allowing to save versions of your code and to access when needed.

 ## SETTING UP A REPOSITORY (Repo) UNDER THE GIT VERSION CONTROL